WKU Student Publications Policy Manual

 To avoid a conflict of interest, a staffer may not hold positions within the Office of Student Publications and any outside campus news, public information or public relations mediums or organizations, except in the case of a class requirement.
 In that case, notify the editor-in-chief.

 Other employment must not conflict with the staffer’s first responsibilities to the publication.
-The staffer must report any other employment to the editor-in-chief to avoid conflicts of interest with assignments, other staff editorial or business responsibilities or influences or situations that would potentially harm the Herald’s reputation.
+The staffer must report any other employment to the editor-in-chief to avoid conflicts of interest with assignments, other staff editorial or business responsibilities or influences or situations that would potentially harm our publication’s reputation.

 Membership in campus organizations

 1. Staff members are not prohibited from joining any other organization, but they should consider the consequences of their membership and avoid positions such as public relations chair or president.
-While staffers may be able to separate their work for the Herald and other student organizations, the potential for readers to perceive a conflict of interest is there.
-To maintain the press as independent watchdog of the government, a staff member may not be a member of the Student Government Association Executive Committee and preferably not a member of the SGA Senate.
+While staffers may be able to separate their work for Student Publications and other student organizations, the potential for readers to perceive a conflict of interest is there.
+To maintain the press as independent watchdog of the government, a staff member of our flagship publications, the Herald or the Talisman, may not be a member of the Student Government Association Executive Committee and preferably not a member of the SGA Senate.

-2. Members of the editorial board are asked to hold positions in no other non-journalism organizations.
+2. Members of the editorial boards are asked to hold positions in no other non-journalism organizations.
 Check with the editor-in-chief if you believe your situation deserves an exception.

 4. Consider your time commitments.
-Working for the Herald or Talisman is time consuming.
+Working at Student Publications is time consuming.
 And the longer you’re around and the higher position on staff you achieve, the more time the publication requires of your day.

 5. The bottom line, again, is to check with your editor if you have a question about how joining an organization or being elected to a position in an organization would affect your status on the Herald or Talisman.